 10 Most Memorable Supernatural Episodes So Far

 The CW’s Supernatural is on an unprecedented run on television.
-With 11 seasons under its belt and a twelfth definitely on the way, it is the longest-running North American fantasy series in television history, and fans just can’t enough.
+With 14 seasons under its belt and a fifteenth and final season definitely on the way, it is the longest-running North American fantasy series in television history, and fans just can’t enough.
 It is a feat of everyone in the cast and crew to keep a show so popular for so long, but especially to the writers and the actors for delivering episode after episode of intriguing, fresh and exciting content to keep audiences coming back.
 Jensen Ackles and Jared Padalecki have become like brothers for real and their chemistry has driven so many episodes that it is difficult to select the best.
-There are still many more to come, but these are the 1o most memorable Supernatural episodes so far in the series!
+Take a look back at the 1o most memorable Supernatural episodes so far in the series!

 10. Weekend at Bobby’s – Season 6